tuosuniversity/Vellum/Output/EN/Aware But Stuck/23_Reality_Weaving.md

 ## Article 1

-**SEO-Optimized Title:** Unlocking Your Inner Architect: How Your Mind Actively Shapes Your Reality (Quantum Mindfulness Explained)
+ Unlocking Your Inner Architect: How Your Mind Actively Shapes Your Reality (Quantum Mindfulness Explained)

 **Article Body:**